 wmic qfe list brief /format:table

-wusa /uninstall /kb:UpdateNumber
+wusa /uninstall /kb:[UpdateNumber]

 When rebooted, you can confirm that the Windows update has been removed successfully through the Installed updates page in the Control Panel.

-- On the next screen, click on Uninstall latest quality update (Select feature updates if you wish to revert to an older version of Windows 11).
+Click “Uninstall latest feature update” if you wish to revert to an older version of Windows.

-This is in case there is more than one instance of Operating Systems running on the host device.
+This is in case there is more than one instance of the operating system running on the host device.

-- Now click on Uninstall Update to remove the last installed Windows update.
+Click “Uninstall Update” to remove the last installed Windows update.

 Can cumulative updates be uninstalled?